neiron94/Smart-Home-Simulation/README.md

   </summary>
     <u><i>Consumption Report</i></u><br>
     Stores all information about every device consumption during simulation in easy-readable table form.<br>
-    All information can be sorted, summed and filtered by auxiliary program<br>
+    All information can be sorted, summed and filtered by auxiliary application<br>
     <pre>
     <table>
         <tr>